KernelPanicGR/KernelPanicGR/README.md

-- 👋 Hi, my nickname is Kernel Panic and i love to tinker with Electronics and stuff
+- 👋 Hi, my nickname is Kernel Panic and i love to tinker with Electronics
 - I'm not a developer.
+- $ sudo make me happy!!!